InterCity (British Rail): Operations

-InterCity operated High Speed Trains (HST) under the brand-name InterCity 125, as well as InterCity 225s for the electric high-speed trains operated on the East Coast route.
-The "125" referred to the trains' top speed in miles per hour (mph), equivalent to 201 km/h, whereas "225" referred to the intended top speed in km/h (equivalent to 140 mph) and for signalling reasons their actual speed limit was the same 125 mph.
+InterCity operated High Speed Trains (HST) under the brand name InterCity 125, as well as InterCity 225s for the electric high-speed trains operated on the East Coast route.
+The 125 referred to the trains' top speed in miles per hour (mph), equivalent to 201 km/h, whereas 225 referred to the intended top speed in km/h (equivalent to 140 mph); for signalling reasons, their actual speed limit was the same 125 mph.

 InterCity 250 was the name given by InterCity to the proposed upgrade of the West Coast Main Line in the early 1990s.
-The existing trains operating on the West Coast were intended to be marketed under the brand InterCity 175, again referring to those trains' top operating speed of 110 mph, roughly equivalent to 175 km/h, although this idea was subsequently dropped.
+The existing trains operating on the West Coast were intended to be marketed under the brand InterCity 175, again referring to those trains' top operating speed of 110 mi per hour, although this idea was subsequently dropped.

 All InterCity day services ran with a buffet car and the majority ran at speeds of 100 mph or above.
-If expresses on other sectors are included, there was a period in the early 1990s when British Rail operated more 100 mph services per day than any other country.
-Special discounted fares, including the Super Advance and the APEX, were available on InterCity if booked ahead.
+If expresses on other sectors were included, there was a period in the early 1990s when British Rail operated more 100 mph services per day than any other country.
+Special discounted fares, including the Super Advance and the APEX, were available if booked in advance.